-3.2 What are the key content requirements for marketing materials, whether due to legal requirements or customary practice?
+3.3 What are the key content requirements for marketing materials, whether due to legal requirements or customary practice?

-For retail investors, the new legislation of Packaged Retail Investment Products ("PRIPS") came into force last January 2018.
-SGIIC providing the former Key Investment Information Document ("KIID") are exempt to apply the new PRIPS regime until 2020.
+For retail investors, the new legislation of Packaged Retail Investment Products ("PRIIPS") came into force in January 2018.
+SGIIC currently providing the Key Investment Information Document ("KIID") is exempt to apply the new PRIIPS regime until 2022, following the vote to postpone the PRIIPS application to UCIT funds issued by the Committee on Economic and Monetary Affairs ("ECON") of the European Parliament (although an indepth review of PRIIPS regime is expected by European industry funds in the short term).
 The fund shall not carry out their activities until the current KIID and information brochure is registered in the relevant CNMV's administrative register.